EmmaOyetey/hangman/README.md

 Games Won: Incremented when the player guesses the word correctly.
 Games Lost: Incremented when the player runs out of guesses.

-## Code Quality and Improvements
+## Code Quality
 **Static Constants:** Used for maximum guesses, ensuring easy adjustments and clear code.
+Use of static final variables for constants ensures that values remain unchanged throughout the game.
 **Control Flow:** Utilizes loops and conditional statements effectively, with minimal nesting to improve readability.
 **Separation of Concerns:** Clear separation between different functionalities, making the code easier to maintain and extend.

 ## Next Steps and Enhancements
 **Case Insensitivity:** Handle both uppercase and lowercase letter inputs as correct guesses.
 **Branch Management:** Merge master into main or set master as the default branch for better codebase visibility.
-**Code Refactoring:** Simplify the control flow in the play() method to reduce complexity and improve maintainability.
+**Code Refactoring:** Simplify the control flow in the play() method to reduce complexity and improve maintainability; reduce nesting and improve readability
+**Graphical Interface:** Consider implementing a GUI for a more interactive user experience.
+**Abstract User Class:** Consider making the User class abstract and enable multiple players to extend it for a multiplayer game.
 **Additional Words:** Expand the list of possible words for more variety in gameplay.
-**Graphical Interface:** Consider implementing a GUI for a more interactive user experience.

 Thank you for trying out the Hangman game!
 Enjoy playing and improving your guessing skills!